❤️ Halifax? Write to Stop Robie Street Widening!

 *Our new Council can legally reverse the last council’s plan.

 Please let friends & neighbours know.
-Ask them to write council c/o clerks@halifax.ca, post on social media, print & distribute our poster.
+Ask them to write council c/o clerks@halifax.ca, post on social media, print & distribute our flyer below or our poster.
 The pictures tells it all.